 To make the chocolate sauce taste just like expensive store-bought ones, use the best cocoa powder you can have.
 The best ones are the dutch-processed or alkalized cocoa powder that give more chocolatey flavor to the sauce.

-Adding vanilla flavor also enhance the taste of the homemade chocolate sauce.
+Adding vanilla flavor also enhance the taste of this sauce.
 However, if you don’t have any vanilla extract on hand, you may skip it.

 You can enhance the chocolate flavor of the sauce by adding some instant coffee powder but this is optional.